julianfl0w/Deism/README.md

 - Practical Value

-<sup>5</sup> When these principles are in conflict, simple expressions are preferred. <sup>6</sup> The writings herein are so simple that a wise person can understand it by lunchtime, and a fool by sundown. <sup>7</sup> The Book of Julian standardizes the Deist religion. <sup>8</sup> It shall be referred to as Standard Doctrine, against which the chaotic doctrines of the world can be compared.
+<sup>5</sup> When these principles are in conflict, simple expressions are preferred. <sup>6</sup> The writings herein are so simple that a wise person can understand it by lunchtime, and a fool by sundown. <sup>7</sup> The Book of Julian standardizes the Deist religion. <sup>8</sup> It shall be referred to as Standard Doctrine, against which the chaotic doctrines of the world can be compared. <sup>9</sup> Standard Doctrine is compatible with the following theories
+- Big Bang theory
+- Theory of Evolution
+- Out-of-Africa Theory
+- Creationism

 ## Lineage